-This is a question many job seekers ask, and it is one which doesn’t have a clear answer.
-No matter how much you search online, you’ll come up with a number of different answers.
+This is a question many job seekers ask, and it is one that doesn’t have a clear answer.
+No matter how much you search online, you’ll come up with several different solutions.

-You’ll have people saying a resume only one, to a couple of pages is sufficient, whilst other people might say a 4+ page resume is okay to use.
+You’ll have people saying a resume only one, to a couple of pages is sufficient, while other people might say a 4+ page resume is okay to use.
 The one thing to remember is, not one person is the same.
-Therefore, there will be differing amounts of information which needs to be included.
+Therefore, there will be differing amounts of information that need to be included.

 Is it Better for a Resume to be One Page?